 Note: This article first appeared on USAID’s Facebook Page, view here A new Power Africa study finds immediate opportunity to initiate and scale the productive use of energy from Nigerian minigrids by electrifying three prevalent agricultural processing activities: rice milling, grain flour milling, and cassava grating.
 For the…

-Andrew is a Research Fellow with RMI’s Africa Energy program, which he joined in June 2018.
+Andrew is a Senior Associate with RMI’s Global South program, which he joined in June 2018.

 Andrew leads efforts to support sub-Saharan Africa’s growing minigrid sector through data analysis and modeling.
 He works with minigrid developers to transform smart-meter data into actionable insights, for example using machine learning to predict loads for new minigrid customers.
 Andrew also supports the Africa Energy program’s off-grid development efforts in Nigeria.